Workers on the Move: The Need for ‘Quality’ Mobility Industry

-Alex Silberman, Head of Program, The Ethical Recruitment Agency (TERA)
+Alex Silberman, General Manager, The Ethical Recruitment Agency (TERA)

-Darin Kingston, Operational Development Lead, Labor Mobility Partnerships (LaMP)
+Darin Kingston, Organizational Development lead, Labor Mobility Partnerships (LaMP)

 Populations in high-income countries are rapidly aging, while at the same time, low-income countries are facing sharp increase in their working age populations.
 These demographic trends are an ‘unstoppable force’ towards increased labor mobility, pushing against the ‘unmovable object’ of political resistance from citizens in high-income countries to increasing immigrant populations.
 Temporary mobility programs (TMPs) may be a politically viable solution, as they increase the number of workers without the same political implications as permanent migration.